Unless students have permission to leave, they are required to remain on the school grounds from the time of their arrival until dismissal.

 From time to time, students must be reminded not to harm anyone, either physically or verbally.
 Fighting of any sort, even 'play-fighting,' is forbidden, as are any activities where students could be hurt (e.g., throwing snowballs).

-Students who are noted by teachers, playground supervisors, or student peace patrollers for being helpful to others are given 'Good Deed' slips.
-Students receiving 'Good Deed' slips are eligible for weekly draws.
+Students who are noted by teachers, playground supervisors, or student peace patrollers for being helpful to others are given 'Caring Kids' slips.
+Students receiving 'Caring Kids' slips are eligible for monthly draws.

 At Henderson School, the staff members view discipline as an opportunity for students to learn appropriate ways of interacting in a social setting.
 (They honor students' rights to access a broad education in all areas of the curriculum, but with these rights come certain responsibilities that students learn to understand and accept as part of their overall development.)